thomaspaulin/blog.thomaspaulin.me/content/posts/2020/blog-design-notes.md

 I am considering a night mode theme because the black/grey background provides suffieint contrast with the bright colours.
 However, that doesn't fit with the frosted glass aesthetic I am ultimately going for in the end.

-For some guidelines I tried to adhere to, see [Wix](https://www.wix.com/blog/2017/10/how-to-choose-the-perfect-color-palette-for-your-business), [Invision App](https://www.invisionapp.com/inside-design/quick-guide-color-palette/), and [Website Builder Expert](https://www.websitebuilderexpert.com/designing-websites/how-to-choose-color-for-your-website/)'s articles on building a colour palette for a website.
+For some guidelines I tried to adhere to, see [Wix](https://www.wix.com/blog/2017/10/how-to-choose-the-perfect-color-palette-for-your-business), [Invision App](https://www.invisionapp.com/inside-design/quick-guide-color-palette/), and [Website Builder Expert](https://www.websitebuilderexpert.com/designing-websites/how-to-choose-color-for-your-website/)'s posts on building a colour palette for a website.

 ## Fonts
 ### Criteria